 We’d been exploring the complex for maybe an hour or so and the question of “when do I get to see the Buddha” continued and Kalyra became increasingly restlessless, which was totally understandable given the trying conditions.

-Of course a tired and independent kalyra was having none of the help suggested by mummy and daddy and totally lost it when it was explained that NO she couldn’t carry out this ritual by herself and she needed to step aside and respect the locals.
+Tired and independent Kalyra was having none of the help suggested by Mummy and Daddy and totally lost it when it was explained that NO she couldn’t carry out this ritual by herself and she needed to step aside and respect the locals.

 Nothing like having your five year old lose it at the most sacred temple in Thailand